-- 1. They must send you a "Notice of Termination" by certified or registered mail at least 30 days before the date they want you to move out. - 2.
-The notice must tell you the reason they want you to move and give you 15 days to cure or fix the problem. - 3.
-After giving you the correct notice they must get a court order.
+- 1. Send you a "Notice of Termination" (or "Notice to Quit") by certified or registered mail at least 30 days before the date they want you to move out.
+You do not have to move out on that date. - 2.
+The notice must tell you the reason they want you to move and give you 15 days to "cure" or fix the problem.
+If a park owner doesn't give you notice about the right to cure, the notice may be invalid and stop the eviction. - 3.
+File a Summary Process (eviction) case in court.